Travel through Time at Barker’s Playhouse

 Monday, March 6 @12pm

-In celebration of the 100 year anniversary of Trinity Repertory Company’s building, and the great success of their new show “a Midsummer Night’s Dream,” join us on a behind-the-scenes lunchtime tour of the theater.
-We’ll check out the props storage area in the building’s basement, visit the costume shop and even take an elevator ride up to the stage just as if we’re part of the show.
-As if that’s not enough, we’ll also meet some of the people who make Trinity Rep’s awesome shows possible.
+In celebration of the 100 year anniversary of Trinity Repertory Company’s building, and the great success of their new show “a Midsummer Night’s Dream,” Trinity took a group of us on a behind-the-scenes lunchtime tour of the theater.
+We were lucky enough to check out the props storage area in the building’s basement, visit the costume shop and even take an elevator ride up to the stage just as if we’re part of the show.
+As if that’s not enough, we also meet some of the people who make Trinity Rep’s awesome shows possible.